lsrusp/Bookstore-Data-Platform/README.md

  - **processingBooks.py**: script with ETL functions to transform and save data into database using SQL statements.

 ### Command-Line Functions
+To execute this program, execute the statement in the python environment: **python main.py**:
+Command-List:

+ - **0** -> Exit of program
+ - **1** -> Execute the query to retrieve the average price by rating the book
+ - **2** -> Execute the query retrieving the log records with a date and amount of books with 2 or less copies
+ - **3** -> A querying App with receive any over books table with attributes "BookTitle", "Category", "Description", "Price", "Rating" and "Availability".
+Any SQL statement is available and returns the query result.

 ### Pipeline to update data using Airflow